-Among other differences, labs have wider, blunter faces than goldens do, and goldens typically have smaller, narrower eyes than labs.
-Labs also possess very prominent eyebrow ridges, while goldens have rather subtle eyebrow ridges.
+Among other differences, Labradors have wider, blunter faces than Goldens do, and Golden Retrievers typically have smaller, narrower eyes than labs.
+Labs also possess very prominent eyebrow ridges, while Goldens have rather subtle eyebrow ridges.

 Both breeds have a relatively similar athletic build, although some individuals are heavier or thinner than others.
-There is plenty of variation in size among both breeds, but most labs and goldens weigh between about 50 and 80 pounds or so.
+There is plenty of variation in size among both breeds, but most Labradors and Goldens weigh between about 50 and 80 pounds or so.

-However, labs are a bit larger than goldens on average; exceptionally large or overweight individuals may approach 90 pounds or more in weight.
+However, Labradors are a bit larger than Goldens on average; exceptionally large or overweight individuals may approach 90 pounds or more in weight.

-Labs and goldens are also intelligent dogs, who excel at a wide variety of jobs and roles, including service, police and search-and-rescue work.
+Labradors and Golden Retrievers are also intelligent dogs, who excel at a wide variety of jobs and roles, including service, police and search-and-rescue work.
 But their gentle, affectionate nature also makes them remarkable therapy dogs, who can quickly relieve their owner’s anxiety, stress and depression.